websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ## Search Results Relevance

 The search engine decides which results appear at the top of the list using the concept of relevance.
 Relevance is a score calculated by the search engine.
 There are numerous factors contributing to the total score of a returned document, and all of the implementation details of how relevance scoring works are algorithms provided by the [search engine](https://www.elastic.co/guide/en/elasticsearch/reference/current/relevance-intro.html#relevance-intro).

+Liferay's [Result Rankings](../../search-administration-and-tuning/result-rankings.md) feautre lets you intervene in the order of returned search results.

 ## Permissions and Search Results